leonjza/frida-boot/course/2-chapter-2/sleep.md

 ## attach under the hood

+Let's try and see how that was different from the `LD_PRELOAD` method.
+Attach `gdb` to the running instance of `pew` with `gdb -q -p $(pidof pew)`.

-If we were to check what the `sleep()` function looked like before and after Frida was attached, we would see the following differences to the to the prolouge of the function.
+If we were to check what the `sleep()` function looked like before and after Frida was attached, we would see the following differences to the prolouge of the function.

 Before Frida: